Ashley Shaw, Auckland, New Zealand.

 Ashley Shaw - the work.

 Ashley uses materials of the most exacting specifications.
 It means time, expense and global sourcing.
 He uses stretchers of museum quality.
 He works with the best Belgian linens.
 This is not just about empathy for materials and the quality of his work.
 It seems that his determination in this field and the discipline which underpins his oil paintings have built some long term trust among clients and their agents over the past two decades.

-Works include oils, watercolours, prints, photography and sculpture.
+Works include oils, watercolors, prints, photography and sculpture.
 Ashley's figurative realism is occasionally woven with elements of the abstract.
 His landscapes often depict the rugged mountain ranges of his native lands, or mountainous landscapes of other regions of the world.
-He favours large canvasses.
+He Favours large canvasses.
 His work is broadly based, with landscape painting, realism, large figurative studio pieces, the ethereal and luminous, and entirely abstract works.
 The abstract works include challenging minimalist paintings such as "Printerhead", one of his radical concept driven pieces, a few of which can be seen in various stages of completion around the studio, alongside paintings which combine realism with the expressive.

 Agents and clients visit the studio by appointment only.
 It is an intensive environment with one purpose - creating art.
 For Ashley, his art is money in the bank.
 His studio was indeed a bank before Ashley has it converted.
 Ashley is occasionally asked to provide consultancy services.
 His understanding and interpretation of client needs has proved a strength for him over the years and occasionally this in itself has been a source of income.
 His global relationships with dealers and designers have enabled him to source required artwork and artists from a large field.